 Getting to Cornwall isn’t easy, but that’s part of the journey.
 You will likely fly into London and then either take a train or fly to Newquay.
 We flew coming in and took the train back to Paddington Station in London since we were staying there after the hike.

 The first two days were spent in Mevagissey before we headed out on the path.
 We rented a car and drove south through the winding countryside roads to St Mawes and stopped to tour the St Mawes Castle, a fort constructed by Henry VIII near Falmouth, between 1540 and 1542.
 After that we found Idle Rocks Hotel which had a perfect patio looking out into the harbor.
+For the trip the next day we shipped all of the things we where going to need for camping and the food preserved it’s temperature.
+And if you need more specialist shipping supplies then there are lots of great suppliers that offer shipping products for shipping like cold chain shipping the one that me and my family used.

 The hike we did was part of the Falmouth to Plymouth tour which in total is a 7-day hike, but since we were also going to London, Brugge, and Amsterdam we shortened it to five days and three hiking.
 We started in Mevagissey and hiked 8 miles the first day stopping in Charlestown for the night.
 Mevagissey is a popular fishing destination.
 You can fish from the outer pier at Mevagissey or on the harbor wall.
 You can outfish other anglers using your backpacking fishing rod with a rag worm on a size 8 hook at low tide.